djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/Azure_IoT_Hub_RPI_Pico_LightSensor_WithCDM/readme.md

 ---
 page_type: sample
-description: Generate  environmental telemetry data on a RPI Pico W as an Arduino device and send to an Azure IoT Hub.
-And send Cloud to Device Commands.
+description: Send Cloud to Device Commands and generate  environmental telemetry data on a RPI Pico W as an Arduino device and send to an Azure IoT Hub.
 languages:
 - c
 products: